 A special landing pad designed for supply drones and aerial vehicles would be located at the top of the Invitation.
 This pad would be used daily and would be put to the test if an emergency ever occurred on board; two helicopters could anchor themselves on the roof for people to rapidly leave the airship.

 At the back of the Invitation, a large cargo bay door would serve as a base jumping pad for skydiving enthusiasts and other extreme sports.
 A personal flight drone (PFD) based on the airship would pick you up below and lift you back up to the airship.
 Gliders or a flying wing like the Ikaros concept are also possibilities for the base jumping pad.

 After a day’s worth of activities, passengers could relax at the lounge bar or eat at its intimate restaurant while watching shooting stars and satellites passing overhead.

 What It’s Used For

 Companies could use the invitation as a VIP cruise ship or modify its layout to ferry more passengers.
 It could be used as daily tourist attraction to show great views of a city or fly over wild landscapes that are otherwise harder to see with a plane or helicopter.
 With it’s rotating engine, compressed gas ballast, and adaptable landing system, it could take off and land in many places without the need for significant infrastructure-except for it’s airport-based hangar.

-The images of the Invitation concept were created by Abhishek Roy.
+The Invitation concept was imagined in November 2016 by Charles Bombardier and designed by Abhishek Roy.
 Abhishek is the founder of Lunatic Koncepts, a design lab based in Mumbai, India.
 Abhishek’s team also created the renderings of the Antipode hypersonic jet and the Iruka, a bio-mimetic electric outboard engine.